go-jet/jet/README.md

  ```go
 debugSql := stmt.DebugSql()
 ```
-debugSql - query string that can be copy pasted to sql editor and executed. __It's not intended to be used in production!!!__
+debugSql - this query string can be copy-pasted to sql editor and executed. __It is not intended to be used in production, only for the purpose of debugging!!!__

 <details>
   <summary>Click to see debug sql</summary>